Wisdomb33r/ffbe-calculator/README.md

 The last part of the damage calculation pop-up holds the maths details.
 It has several partial calculation meant to clarify the steps :

-1. Calculation of the base damages, which includes the unit stat value (after buff), power of the turn (after combo) and level of the unit.
+1. Calculation of the base damages, including the unit stat value (after buff), power of the turn (after combo) and level of the unit.
 The ATK of the weapons are also included for dual wielding units calculation.
 1. Calculation including the killer value
 1. Calculation including the average elemental resistance of the enemy
 1. Final turn calculation including variances (two-handed weapon variance optionally)